-Pattachitra- the scroll-based traditional painting known for its mythological narrative and folktales inscribed in it, an art form primarily practiced in Odisha, is in grave danger due to the cunning of middlemen.
+Pattachitra- the scroll-based traditional painting known for its mythological narrative and folktales inscribed in it, an art form primarily practiced in Odisha, is in grave danger due to the cunning of mediators.
 The exquisite hand-crafted illustrations are not getting their due price and credit but also their struggling master-makers- the magnificent artisans.

-Women Entrepreneurship: In the language of economics, an entrepreneur is an entity that can find and act upon opportunities to translate inventions or technologies into products and services.
-A commercially viable innovation, seed capital, talent, penchant for high risk, and perseverance are the typical ingredients for a successful start-up venture.
+Women Entrepreneurship: In economics, an entrepreneur is an entity that can find and act upon opportunities to translate inventions or technologies into products and services.
+A commercially viable innovation, seed capital, talent, a penchant for high risk, and perseverance are the typical ingredients for a successful start-up venture.

 Particularly in the context of women’s entrepreneurship, the Government of India has defined women entrepreneurs as an enterprise owned and controlled by women having a minimum financial interest of 51 percent of the capital and giving at least 51 percent of the employment generated in the enterprise women.
 Many argue the second part of the definition is not practically feasible always.

-In today’s cut-throat competition, one needs to focus continually on the present, should track all the market trends, and needs to be adaptable to cope with any unforeseen change.
+In today’s cut-throat competition, one needs to focus continually on the present, track all the market trends, and be adaptable to cope with any unforeseen change.
 The inner warrior should dictate the rules to fight against all the odds to run a successful venture.
-What exactly embodies the values of Goddess Katyayani, the warrior goddess Durga.
-The word Durga, from the root word ‘durgam’ itself, represents fearlessness.
+What exactly embodies the values of Goddess Katyayani, the warrior goddess Durga?
+Durga, from the root word ‘durgam’ itself, represents fearlessness.
 Rural women entrepreneurs have inculcated this trait very profoundly.